Bulgaria rejects Russian accusation of betrayal over warplanes

 In a Twitter post commenting on reports that Bulgaria was contemplating buying secondhand jets such as Eurofighters from Italy or F-16s from Portugal to replace its current fleet, Russian Deputy Prime Minister Dmitry Rogozin wrote:

-“News from Bulgaria: a certain Shalamanov (the Defense Minister Velizar Shalamanov) has convinced Prime Minister (Georgi) Bliznashki to once again betray Russia ... in favor of second-hand eagles.”
+“News from Bulgaria: a certain Shalamanov (the Defence Minister Velizar Shalamanov) has convinced Prime Minister (Georgi) Bliznashki to once again betray Russia ... in favour of second-hand eagles.”

 In response, Bulgarian Foreign Minister Danail Mitov issued a statement calling Rogozin’s comments “extremely unworthy ... contrary to good manners and (they) show, unfortunately, a lack of respect for Bulgarian institutions and the state.”